 A Tulsa disability attorney at our Social Security law firm knows the common legal errors a disability judge may have made in the ALJ hearing and can effectively argue these errors for the Appeals Council.

-What Happens if the Appeals Council Denies Disability Benefits?
+What Happens If the Appeals Council Denies Disability Benefits?

 Some claimants may have a fourth and final opportunity for appealing the ruling of their disability benefits if the Appeals Council denies their claim.
-You may have grounds for filing a complaint in federal district court against the SSA commissioner for failing to follow the law in determining benefits eligibility.
+You may have grounds for filing a complaint in federal district court against the SSA commissioner for failing to follow the law when determining benefits eligibility.
 Only a disability attorney can represent and file this type of benefits appeal, not a non-attorney representative.
 Your legal representative must file a brief on your behalf with the court that explains why the SSA wrongfully denied your disability claim.

 The decision of a district court judge will either: